Download from: [mf] or [mg]

 TDATS 72: August Suicidal [Denmark '60-'70s heavy prog and psych] by Rich Aftersabbath on Mixcloud

-I have only made one scandinavian comp so far [edit: Here is Sweden, and Norway, and Finland] and I know there is still a lot of untapped potential for more, so here is my effort to represent Denmark's great heavies.
+I have only made one Nordic comp so far [recent edit: Here is Sweden, and Norway, and Finland] and I know there is still a lot of untapped potential for more, so here is my effort to represent Denmark's great heavies.
 Having been aware only of bloggers favourites like Moses, "Terje Jesper & Joachim", Blues Addicts and Hurdy Gurdy, I was pleasantly surprised at the quantity and quality I found after digging deeper.
 Like a lot of countries connected to mainland Europe, jazz/fusion rock seemed to be a particular favourite style of the Denmark's 70's prog outfits, though I have only included a couple of bands that were known for that genre, concentrating mainly on my predilection for the heavier fuzz-laden side of things...

 03. Fleur De Lis - In Love (1972)

 04. Burnin Red Ivanhoe - August Suicidal (1974)

 from album 'right on'